 "The challenges are faced within the school campus.
 At times there is a lack of support from school administration; not a clear understanding of how to maximize results by utilizing our services or understanding how non-academic needs are interrelated to academic progress.
 Excluding Wraparound in their leadership meetings or administration meetings because they see us as a separate department.
 Fragmented communication from the leadership team or administration team as far as what happens with the students, families, or school also impacts the services that are provided.
-There is tremendous support from the leadership/administrative team" (WRS006).
+There is tremendous support from the teachers, they truly buy in the program, but I feel a sense of exclusion from the leadership/administrative team" (WRS006).